 Mr. Wade has chosen to teach at SVC because he believes that all things were created in, through, and for Jesus Christ; to teach any subject without Jesus would be to teach less than the truth.
 An SVC alum, he attended Biola University where he earned a B.A. in English.

-For nearly a decade and a half, Mrs. Williams has worked with students who struggle in math.
+For nearly two decades, Mrs. Williams has worked with students who struggle in math.
 Her interest in this arena was born out of her own daughter’s challenges in the subject, which compelled her to return to school to learn how to teach math using mulitsensory techniques.
 All of Mrs. Williams’ children attended SVC where she said they experienced teachers who loved them and greatly influenced their lives.

-Mrs. Williamson’s infectious love of both Jesus and music spills out into her Jr. Kindergarten – 3rd grade music lessons.
-In addition to her classroom instruction, Mrs. Williamson has been involved in Elementary music productions — both on campus and in the local community.
+Mrs. Williamson’s infectious love of Jesus spills out into her classroom.
+Prior to teaching second grade, she taught music to SVC Elementary students and was involved in many Elementary music productions — both on campus and in the local community.
 She holds a B.A. from California State University, Fullerton and a Multiple Subject Credential from California State University, Los Angeles.